aragonzkresearch/leagueofidentity/README.md

 ## Running a demo
-The current demo supports Google and Facebook as providers and only performs encryption.
+The current demo only offers encryption and supports the following providers: `google` and `facebook`.

 ### Install the required packages
 The demo has been tested using `node v16.20.2`.